Ciela-Institute/caustics/paper.md

 An A100 GPU with 80GB of memory would be able to go much further before saturating, staying in the flat scaling region longer and giving even further performance improvements over CPU computations.
-Nonetheless, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains or sampling many lensing realizations (e.g. for training machine learning models).
+Nonetheless, it is possible to easily achieve roughly 1000X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains or sampling many lensing realizations (e.g. for training machine learning models).

 [^1]:
     "kernlizing" operations by packing multiple mathematical operations into a